-Administrative Drops
+Administrative Drop

-Students will be considered to be removed, i.e. dropped, from a course by the Academic Dean, in consultation with the Registrar, if:
+Students will be removed, i.e. dropped, from a course by the Academic Dean, in consultation with the Registrar, if:

 - 1. There is no record of attendance in any class during the first two weeks of classes (fall and spring terms), or - 2.
 There is no record of attendance in any class during the first week of classes (summer term only).